The standard pathway on MSc Health Sciences gives you the freedom to tailor your studies to meet your exact requirements.

 Applicants are expected to have:

-- A first degree (2:2 Hons or above) or equivalent* from an approved institution of higher education.
+- A first degree (2:2 Hons or above) or an equivalent standard in other qualifications approved by the University from an approved institution of higher education.

 - At least one satisfactory reference (on some occasions a second reference will be required)